Khotons: History

 Khoton, Khotong or Qotung was originally a Mongol term for Muslim Uyghur and Hui people, or Chinese language-speaking Muslims.
 However, while the term historically included multiple groups, modern research indicates that the Khotons are not directly related to the Hui people.
 Instead, the Khotons have distinct origins, being primarily descendants of Turkic peoples brought to Mongolia by the Oirats or who migrated there during historical conflicts, particularly during the 17th and 18th centuries.

 The Khotons were settled in Mongolia by the Oirats when the latter conquered Xinjiang and took their city-dwelling ancestors to Mongolia.
 According to another version, they settled in Mongolia after 1753, when their leader, the Dörbet Prince Tseren Ubashi, surrendered to the Qing Dynasty.
 The Khotons soon adapted and assimilated Mongolian or Oirat culture and speech.
 According to some scholars, the Khotons can be considered Mongolized Uyghurs as a result.

 The Khotons of Inner Mongolia that reside in Alxa League are considered to be descended of Turkic peoples originally from Hami, Xinjiang, who later adopted and assimilated into local Mongol culture.
 Most scholars believe that the ancestors of the Khotons were brought to the area around the 18th century or earlier as captives from Xinjiang after the prince of the Alasha Mongols returned from fighting the Dzungars.
 According to local tradition, the ancestors of the Khotons arrived in the area in the late 17th century as merchants and eventually settled and assimilated with the Alasha Mongols.
 Occasional later migrants from Xinjiang and some Hui from nearby regions who were incorporated into the Khotons helped to maintain and increase their community.

 Culture

-Unlike most Mongolians, Khotons follow a syncretic form of Islam that incorporates Buddhist and traditional elements (like Tengrism).
+Unlike most Mongolians, Khotons follow a form of Islam that has Buddhist and traditional elements (like Tengrism).
 They traditionally avoid intermarriage with other ethnic groups and tend to avoid mainstream Mongolian written culture.

 In Inner Mongolia, many Khotons are pastoral nomads though in recent times, an increasing amount are now settled.